-We perform an annual impairment analysis of goodwill to determine if impairment exists.
+We perform a test for goodwill impairment annually and whenever events or circumstances make it likely the fair value of a reporting unit has fallen below its carrying amount to determine if impairment exists.
 The goodwill impairment analysis is a two-step process.
 The first step is used to identify potential impairment and involves comparing each reporting unit's estimated fair value to its carrying value, including goodwill.
 Fair value is determined by using a weighted combination of a market-based approach and an income approach, as this combination is deemed to be the most indicative of our fair value in an orderly transaction between market participants.
 Under the market-based approach, we utilize information about our Company as well as publicly available industry information to determine earnings multiples and sales multiples that are used to value our reporting units.
 Under the income approach, we determine fair value based on the estimated future cash flows of each reporting unit, discounted by an estimated weighted-average cost of capital which reflects the overall level of inherent risk of the reporting unit and the rate of return an outside investor would expect to earn.
 Determining the fair value of a reporting unit is judgmental in nature and requires the use of significant estimates and assumptions, including revenue growth rates, profit margin percentages, discount rates, perpetuity growth rates, future capital expenditures and future market conditions, among others.
 Our projections are based on internal projections.
 Key assumptions, strategies, opportunities and risks from this strategic review along with a market evaluation are the basis for our assessment.
 If the estimated fair value of a reporting unit exceeds its carrying value, goodwill is not considered to be impaired.
 However, if the carrying value exceeds estimated fair value, there is an indication of potential impairment and the second step is performed to measure the amount of impairment.